About Something to Hold

 Abigail Sikma, president

-Founder of STH, infertility Mama of two angels & two sweet babies on earth.
+Founder of STH, infertility Mama of two babies in heaven & two sweet babies on earth.

 Danielle Venhuizen, vice president